Nagorno-Karabakh accuses Azeri forces of capturing troops despite ceasefire | Law-Order

 The Russian-brokered deal halted a six-week conflict between Azeri and ethnic Armenian forces over the region and its surrounding areas, locking in territorial gains for Azerbaijan.
 Moscow has deployed peacekeepers to police the ceasefire, but skirmishes broke out on Sunday that Azerbaijan and Armenia each blamed on the other side.
 Four Azeri troops were reported killed in the fighting and six ethnic Armenians wounded.

-In a new setback on Wednesday, Nagorno-Karabakh's defence ministry said it had lost contact with several military positions late on Tuesday in areas that were supposed to remain under its control according to the Nov.
+In a new setback on Wednesday, Nagorno-Karabakh's defense ministry said it had lost contact with several military positions late on Tuesday in areas that were supposed to remain under its control according to the Nov.
 10 ceasefire deal.
-Azerbaijan's defence ministry could not immediately be reached for comment.
+Azerbaijan's defense ministry declined to comment.

 - READ MORE ON: